micmejia/bible-dump/NKJV/Genesis/Gen 32.md

 And he arose that night and took his two wives, his two female servants, and his eleven sons, and crossed over the ford of Jabbok.

 ###### 23
-He took them, sent them [^f]over the brook, and sent over what he had.
+He took them, sent them over the brook, and sent over what he had.

 ###### 24
-Then Jacob was left alone; and a Man wrestled with him until the [^g]breaking of day.
+Then Jacob was left alone; and a Man wrestled with him until the breaking of day.

 ###### 25
-Now when He saw that He did not prevail against him, He [^h]touched the socket of his hip; and the socket of Jacob's hip was out of joint as He wrestled with him.
+Now when He saw that He did not prevail against him, He touched the socket of his hip; and the socket of Jacob's hip was out of joint as He wrestled with him.

 ###### 26
 And He said, "Let Me go, for the day breaks."
 But he said, "I will not let You go unless You bless me!"